makerbase-mks/MKS-Robin-E3-E3D/firmware/marlin2.0.6 bin/README.md

 This bin file works with MKS motherboard and can be used directly on ender3 machine

 ## Update firmware
-- Rename Robin_e3_TMC2209.bin as Robin_e3.bin
+- Rename Robin_e3_TMC2209.bin or Robin_e3_TMC2208 as Robin_e3.bin
-- Copy Robin_e3.bin file to TF card
+- Copy Robin_e3.bin file to TF card folder
 - Insert TF to MKS Robin E3 or MKS Robin E3D board
 - Reset board or repower on
 - The marlin version is 2.0.6